AniruddhAnand/Raft/README.md

 something I want others to look at and learn something from: Whether something I did good or smth I did bad.

+## Progress

+The KV Store works great, saves information and is a super simple implementationt that works perfectly for the job

+The Servers Can all talk to each other and the Raft Nodes too know how to talk to each other

+TODO: Well the raft nodes seem to all never want to be the leader.
+What a great sense of modesty I have enabled into these nodes :), but right now i need something to take charge.
+So to the workshop it is

 ## Contact
 Please let me know if you have any suggestions.
 This is my first large scale rust project and also the biggest networking projet I have done aswell.
 Also as